 - Operate transparently and offer clarity to employees

 - Recognise the achievements, contribution and efforts of employees regularly

-- Personalise the employee experience in order to treat employees as individuals
+- Personalise the employee experience and vital touchpoints in order to treat employees as individuals

 - Ensure that individuals have all the tools and information they need to work efficiently and effectively

 - Demonstrate a zero-tolerance approach to discrimination

 Mental health problems aren’t uncommon.
 While an employer has the power to mitigate risks from inside their organisation, there is no guarantee that every employee will stay mentally well throughout their tenure.